AdobeDocs/workfront.en/help/quicksilver/manage-work/campaigns/add-objects-to-a-campaign.md

 >[!NOTE]
 >
-><span class="preview">The information in this article is available only in the Preview environment when you participate in the [!UICONTROL Campaigns] beta program.
+><span class="preview">The information in this article is available only in the Preview environment when you participate in the Campaigns beta program.
 The functionality described here might not be fully available yet.
 For more information about current available features and how to enroll, see  [Campaigns beta](../../product-announcements/betas/campaign-object-beta.md).</span>

 You can associate other objects with campaigns to indicate that multiple work endeavors contribute to a larger effort.
 For this purpose, you can associate projects with campaigns.